Patient recruitment

+Patient recruitment is the process of finding and enrolling suitable participants for clinical trials.
+It is a crucial aspect of drug development and medical research, as it affects the validity, reliability, and generalizability of the results.
+Patient recruitment can also be challenging, time-consuming, and costly, involving various ethical, regulatory, and logistical issues.

+Many factors influence patient recruitment, such as the design and complexity of the trial, the availability and accessibility of the target population, the awareness and motivation of the potential participants, and the competition and collaboration among different stakeholders.
+To overcome these challenges, patient recruitment service providers offer various solutions, such as public education, patient outreach, site support, and data analytics.
+These services aim to increase the enrollment rate, reduce the dropout rate, and improve the quality and diversity of the trial participants.

+Patient recruitment in the US

-Patient recruitment includes a variety of services—typically performed by a Patient Recruitment Service Provider—to increase enrollment into clinical trials.
+Patient recruitment in the US includes a variety of services—typically performed by a Patient Recruitment Service Provider—to increase enrollment into clinical trials.
 Presently, the patient recruitment industry is claimed to total $19 billion per year.

 Patient enrollment is the most time-consuming aspect of the clinical trial process.
 The leading cause of missed clinical trial deadlines is patient recruitment, taking up to 30 percent of the clinical timeline.
 Improving patient recruitment rates offers pharmaceutical and medical device companies one of the biggest opportunities to accelerate the pace of clinical trials – making it possible to reduce time to market.
 As the number of patients needed for clinical trials rises – as safety and regulatory issues drive trends toward larger and longer trials – the demand for patient recruitment services grows.

 Clinical trials are conducted to collect data regarding the safety and efficacy of new drug and device development.
 They are conducted in a series of phases, each designed to address a separate purpose: